sfabrizio/dotfiles/README.md

 ## tmux

 - easy shorcuts thanks to byobu
-- beter colors
+- beter colors, match with ozono theme
 - tmux powerline bar

 ## TODO:
 - ~~install script: install autoenv~~
-- install script: should install oh-my-zsh
+- ~~install script: should install oh-my-zsh~~
+- ~~one command for install all the dependencies OSX~~
+- auto updates on dotfiles
+- install nvim on script install
 - vim: create plugin for auto fix eslint warnning.
 - implement autoenv global file
 - autocheck new node js version on new session start
-- autocheck updates on my dotfiles repo & my zsh theme.
 - autocheck updates of nvim.
 - tmux-bar: create custom segments.
 - tmux-bar: show spotify playing song and change it from the bar.